 The project's architectural character will reflect contemporary multifamily residential trends and align with the surrounding context.
 Exterior materials will include cementitious lap siding and cementitious panel systems, complemented by a mix of full-depth and Juliet balconies.
-Final finishes and color schemes will be selected to harmonize with other recent developments in the area.
+[Ground floor architectural materials will be brick to better align with surrounding neighborhood context.](#) Final finishes and color schemes will be selected to harmonize with other recent developments in the area.

-A central "main street"-style drive aisle will run between the two residential buildings, incorporating [parallel](#) on-street parking, pedestrian-friendly paving, street trees, decorative lighting, and landscaping to create a vibrant, walkable environment.
-Adjacent to this corridor will be an approximately [+/-29,000](#)-square-foot public plaza, enhancing outdoor gathering opportunities and promoting a mixed-use atmosphere.
+A central "main street"-style drive aisle will run between the two residential buildings, incorporating parallel on-street parking, pedestrian-friendly paving, street trees, decorative lighting, and landscaping to create a vibrant, walkable environment.
+Adjacent to this corridor will be an approximately +/-29,000-square-foot public plaza, enhancing outdoor gathering opportunities and promoting a mixed-use atmosphere.